acorg/slurm-pipeline/README.md

 ## Operation

-This repo contains a Python script, `bin/slurm-pipeline.py` that can schedule programs and/or scripts to be run in an organized pipeline fashion.
-I.e., with an understanding of dependencies.
+This repo contains a Python script, `bin/slurm-pipeline.py` that can schedule programs to be run in an organized pipeline fashion on a Linux cluster that uses SLURM as a workload manager.
+Here "pipeline", means with an understanding of possibly complex inter-program dependencies.

 A pipeline run is schedule according to a specification file in JSON format.
 A couple of these can be seen in the `examples` directory of the